Mesothelioma Awareness Day

 National Practice Leader, Occupational Health & Safety

 Chris Taylor is Pinchin Ltd.’s National Practice Leader for Occupational Health & Safety.
-He possesses more than 25 years of experience as both an occupational hygienist / safety consultant and in managing asbestos and lead remediation projects.
+He possesses nearly 30 years of experience as both an occupational hygienist / safety consultant and in managing asbestos and lead remediation projects.

 While I had been aware of asbestos and its issues growing up in the 70’s (thanks to my uncle who was an occupational hygienist for the province), it was when beginning to teach workers about the hazards of asbestos beginning in 1995 that the impact to the working world became much clearer.
 When I first started teaching, there was a thought that, “well, you will likely teach this for another 10 years or so, but after that, it will likely no longer be an issue.”
 Unfortunately, 27 years later, I am still teaching, and asbestos remains the most significant worker killer.
 I think that if you ask many people, they consider asbestos a historical issue beyond the occasional late-night American TV ad.
 But while diseases like asbestosis are very much on the wane, lung cancer and mesothelioma continue to impact our workforce